5 Causes of Vaginal Itch

 What to do if you have the itch?

-In addition to using the treatments recommended by your gynecologist, try to improve your hygiene habits and wear breathable clothing and cotton.
+In addition to using the treatments recommended by your gynecologist, try to improve your hygiene habits.
+It’s also a good idea to wear breathable clothing and cotton.

-Although this intimate area retains a certain degree of moisture, it’s best to avoid it in excess so that harmful bacteria doesn’t have a chance to proliferate.
+Although this intimate area retains a certain degree of moisture, it’s best to keep it as dry as possible.
+This will help you protect against the proliferation of harmful bacteria.